dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 - Support for Snowflake data platform only (_additional data platforms coming soon_)
 - Support for the deployment environment only (_development experience coming soon_)
-- No support if using environment variables for job/environment (_coming soon_)
+- No support for jobs/environments using environment variables (_coming soon_)

 :::